-Respondent acknowledges that the Office of the Chief Trial Counsel has informed respondent that as of December 14, 2012, the prosecution costs in this matter are \$\$6,944.
+Respondent acknowledges that the Office of the Chief Trial Counsel has informed respondent that as of December 28, 2012, the prosecution costs in this matter are \$2,865.00.
 Respondent further acknowledges that should this stipulation be rejected or should relief from the stipulation be granted, the costs in this matter may increase due to the cost of further proceedings.

-EXCLUSION FROM MCLE CREDIT.
+EXCLUSION FROM MCLE CREDIT

-Pursuant to rule 3201, Respondent may not receive MCLE credit for completion of State Bar Ethics School or State Bar Client Trust Accounting School.
+Pursuant to rule 3201, Respondent may not receive MCLE credit for completion of State Bar Ethics School, State Bar Client Trust Accounting School, and / or any other educational course(s) to be ordered as a condition of suspension.
 (Rules Proc. of State Bar, rule 3201.)